design-group/style-guide/README.md

 If a component property needs to be accessed by another component, it should be stored in a custom property on the view with a bidirectional binding or change script.

+Keep expression bindings as simple and concise as possible.
+If an expression binding requires multiple lines of code, consider using a script transform instead.